rumca-js/Django-link-archive/README.md

 ## Problems with other RSS readers, or apps

- - Most clients are not open source, or are not self-hosted
+ - some clients are not open source, or are not self-hosted
- - Most RSS clients do not allow manual link input
- - Some programs are not programs from users perspective, but a service: Feedly, Pockets, Readwise Reader.
+ - some programs are not programs from users perspective, but a service: Feedly, Pockets, Readwise Reader.
 They require account.
 Their Terms and service can change
- - Most programs fail to provide consistent and exhaustive search ability (NextCloud "News" application, Thunderbird, Feeder Android app, Newsboat Linux app)
+ - most programs fail to provide consistent and exhaustive search ability (NextCloud "News" application, Thunderbird, Feeder Android app, Newsboat Linux app)
- - Most programs do not provide ability to add tag to a link (Thunderbird, Android Feeder app)
+ - most programs do not provide ability to add tag to a link (Thunderbird, Android Feeder app)
+ - some programs do not provide link rating
+ - most programs do not provide easy export / import
  - Scale: Lemmy software is replacement for Reddit, but requires a lot of resources to operate.
 This project aims to provide "single user" experience
  - Goal: Reddit, Lemmy aim is to provide social media experience, this project aims to grant the ability to create database of links
  - License: Reddit is a nice project, but it is not entirely open source